Best Espionage Films List

 12. Patriot Games is a thrilling yarn by Tom Clancy with a new kind of action hero through Jack Ryan.
 It's a unique American picture with lots of strong UK elements.
 Sean Bean will forever be remembered for this.
 Harrison Ford has a great line when he confronted Richard Harris: "I will fucking destroy you."
 Cromwell was certainly left shaking in his boots...or perhaps not.

-14. Chalk The Train up as one of the most exciting WWII pictures.
+16. Chalk up The Train as one of the most exciting WWII pictures.
 Nothing beats the sight of Burt Lancaster in action.
-His going down the ladder quickly, jumping off the train while it's in motion, running across the bridge, and getting through the mountain range with a injured leg are some of the film's highest points.
+He going down the ladder quickly, jumping off the train while it's in motion, running across the bridge, and getting through the mountain range with a injured leg are some of the film's highest points.
 Also, it has some great aerial shots, especially when the railyard is bombed.

-16. Kevin Costner is the show and looks great in whites.
-He has a famous movie moment with Sean Young when they start making love in the back of the limo, but once her character is killed, that's when the movie starts to take off.
+20. Kevin Costner is the show and looks great in whites.
+He has a famous movie moment with Sean Young when they start making love in the back of the limo, but once her character is killed, that's when the movie takes off.
 From there on, the race is on to see who will be left holding the bag which is fun to watch.